Viniciusog/photo-organizer/README.md

 > Go to this directory:
 > Computer \ HKEY_CLASSES_ROOT \ Directory \ Background \ shell.

-> Select shell and create a key folder called photo_organizer.
+> Select shell and create a key called photo_organizer.

 > In the photo_organizer key create another called command.